dubeyadarsh/House_Price_Prediction/README.md

 # House_Price_Prediction
-Simple house price prediction website that works to predict the price of houses in banglore city.
+Simple house price prediction website that works to predict the price of houses in Bangalore city.
 You can visit to our website:- https://house---price---prediction.herokuapp.com/